Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Show a plastic Easter egg to remind the children of last week’s artist.
 Who remembers the name of the artist who made his paint using eggs?
 (Giotto).
 Now show a penny (which has a relief) to introduce us to this week’s artist: Ghiberti.

 - Briefly talk about what a relief is by showing the relief on the penny.
+(I had a penny for each child to hold, study, and rub their fingers across.
+Then I collected the pennies.)

 - Show some of the works by Ghiberti while discussing briefly about his life or use the bio written out by Sherri Ellis (on CC “Official” FB page in the file section).